Clicky Skip to Content

 How Tylenol Arthritis Works Differently From Tylenol

-Tylenol Arthritis is a two – layered capsule.
+Tylenol Arthritis is a two-layered capsule.
 The first layer containing 325 milligrams of acetaminophen releases quickly when taken with water.
 This half dose provides instant relief to the pain.
-The second layer containing the remaining medicine dissolves slowly and over the course of hours to ensure long term pain relief and comfort.
+The second layer containing the remaining medicine dissolves slowly and over hours to ensure long-term pain relief and comfort.

 Side Effects

 Before taking Tylenol or any other setting of acetaminophen, you should always consult your doctor because overdosing can cause you serious health issues.
 Initially, the symptoms will be very minimal.
-Though, higher dosage symptoms include the liver injury.
+However, higher dosage symptoms include liver injury.
 Research also shows that the active ingredient, acetaminophen, leads to brain toxicity.

 Surprisingly, liver transplantation in youngsters is mostly the result of over-relying on acetaminophen.
 The level of liver inflammation is directly related to the amount of dose you take.
 This product shouldn’t be taken with alcohol and while driving.